DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ### Experimental Procedure
 ---

 To properly test this system, the sensors and relay system was wired and tested using in-lab power supply and DMM.
 The sensors were originally tested on aluminum material, and has since been experimented with other ferrous material as listed on the datasheet.
 After wiring the sensors and relay to match the required logic.
 The logic prepared resembles that of a simple AND gate, meaning all of the sensors must be activated for a signal to be sent to the motor driver.
+When the enable recieves a positive input, the motor stops all movement.

 ---
 ### Expected Results
 ---
 When all the sensors detect the presence of metal, the power should flow through and enable the motor to spin.
-When any of the sensors don’t detect any metal, this would cut power being sent to the enable, disabling the motor.
+When any of the sensors don’t detect any metal, this would cut power being sent to the enable, disabling the motor and ceasing all movement.

 The expected outcome is rather straightforward.
 The sensors will either detect the theoretical door enabling the motor, or not detect anything and disabling the motor.